Fishing Regulations

 You must stun and kill your catch immediately!

-• The quota for whitefish caught with scoop nets is three a day, two a day for rainbow trout and three a day for pike perch.
+• The quota for whitefish caught with scoop nets is three a day, one a day for rainbow trout and three a day for pike perch.

 • Salmon, Northern pike, trout and asp quota is one fish a day.
 Fish that have lived in the river throughout the winter (salmon/trout descending to the sea from spawning) must be released.